AlphanAksoyoglu/vaultwarden-rpi/README.md

 Generate this key and record it somewhere

-Now go to DNS, and copy your TAILNET NAME e.b. tail0557b.ts.net
+Now go to DNS tab in Tailscale Admin Console, and copy your TAILNET NAME e.g. **tail0557b.ts.net**

 Now you can fill out these fields in the config file